apache/fluo-recipes/README.md

 operations to a log which can be used to export data from Fluo.
 * [Testing][testing] Some code to help write Fluo Integration test.

-### Common Functionality

 Recipes have common needs that are broken down into the following reusable components.

 * [Serialization][serialization] - Common code for serializing POJOs.
 * [Transient Ranges][transient] - Standardized process for dealing with transient data.
 * [Table optimization][optimization] - Standardized process for optimizing the Fluo table.

-### Modules and Maven Imports

-Fluo Recipes provides multiple jars.
-The primary reason its separated into multiple jars is to avoid pushing unneeded dependencies on users.
-For example there is a Fluo Recipes spark module that depends on Spark.
-If an application does not need to use Spark, then it can easily avoid a transitive dependency on Spark.
+### Usage

+The Fluo Recipes project publishes multiple jars to Maven Central for each release.
+The `fluo-recipes-core` jar is the primary jar.
+It is where most recipes live and where they are placed by default if they have minimal dependencies beyond the Fluo API.

+Fluo Recipes with dependencies that bring in many transitive dependencies publish their own jar.
+For example, recipes that depend on Apache Spark are published in the `fluo-recipes-spark` jar.
+If you don't plan on using code in the `fluo-recipes-spark` jar, you should avoid including it in your pom.xml to avoid a transitive dependency on Spark.

-Below are Maven dependencies for Fluo Recipes.
+Below is a sample Maven POM containing all possible Fluo Recipes dependencies:

 ```xml
   <properties>